Spirit-of-Duthie/Spirit-of-Duthie.github.io/content/contact/_index.md

 #### Step Two
 Click the link below to book your dinner (no walk-ins this year)
 #### Step Three
-Send payment.
+Send payment of £65 per person.
 Your booking won't be completed until payment is received

 This year's dining is strictly ticketed and seated.
 Please use the link below to request a booking to tell use the number of guests and any dietary requirements.
-Tickets cost £65 per person for a four course meal and wine.
+Tickets cost **£65 per person** for a four course meal and wine.
 Once you have paid either by BACS:

 > Bank: Lloyds
 > Sort code: 30-98-97